 Step 1.
 Go to E-commerce Scraping Tool on Apify Store

-If you're logged in to your Apify account, you'll be taken to Apify Console - your dashboard for configuring scrapers.
+If you're logged in to your Apify account, you'll be taken to Apify Console - your dashboard for running and configuring automation tools.
 Otherwise, you'll be prompted to sign in or sign up first, which you can do easily with your email or GitHub account and without a credit card.

 Step 2.
 Choose your input type and configure the run